 Article 3.
 Organizational Structure

-The U.S. Department of Housing and Urban Development (HUD) oversees federal programs designed to help Americans meeting their housing needs, including the management of the Continuum of Care (CoC) program.
-The CoC Program is designed to promote communitywide commitment to the goal of ending homelessness; provide funding for efforts by nonprofit providers, and state and local governments to quickly rehouse homeless individuals and families while minimizing the trauma and dislocation caused to homeless individuals, families, and communities by homelessness; promote access to and effect utilization of mainstream programs by homeless individuals and families; and optimize self-sufficiency among individuals and families experiencing homelessness.
+The U.S. Department of Housing and Urban Development (HUD) oversees federal programs designed to help Americans meet their housing needs, including the management of the Continuum of Care (CoC) program.
+The CoC Program is designed to promote communitywide commitment to the goal of ending homelessness; provide funding for efforts by nonprofit providers, and state and local governments to quickly rehouse homeless individuals and families while minimizing the trauma and dislocation of individuals, families, and communities caused by homelessness; promote access to and effect utilization of mainstream programs by homeless individuals and families; and optimize self-sufficiency among individuals and families experiencing homelessness.

-The Maine Continuum of Care is established by, and in accordance with, the U.S. Department of HUD regulations.
-The MCoC covers the entire state of Maine and is led by three tri-chairs.
+The Maine Continuum of Care (MCoC) is established by, and in accordance with, the U.S. Department of HUD regulations.
+The MCoC covers the entire state of Maine and is led by three (3) tri-chairs.
 The MCoC shall assume and carry out duties as detailed by the Maine Continuum of Care Governance.

-The COC Board of Directors serves as the oversight body for the Maine Continuum of Care to ensure compliance with HUD requirements and work toward continually improving the homeless system within the state of Maine.
+The MCoC Board of Directors (Board) serves as the oversight body for the Maine Continuum of Care to ensure compliance with HUD requirements and work toward continually improving the homeless response system within the state of Maine.

 The Collaborative Applicant (CA) is responsible for the general coordination, oversight, and planning efforts of MCoC for the purpose of submission of the funding application.
 The CA also has the authority by the MCoC to certify and submit the annual HUD Homeless Assistance Grant funding application on behalf of the MCoC.
 More information is available in the Collaborative Applicant Roles and Responsibilities.